When by itself or accented, the Italian letter I is pronounced "ee," as in see or fee, but without the "y" sound at the end.

 |piacere||nice to meet you|

-I can also affect the pronunciation of consonants that precede it – more about this in a future lesson.
+I can also affect the pronunciation of consonants that precede it: see Hard and soft vowels.